-where x_i is, for example, height of child i, x{median} is the median height from the reference population of the same age and gender, and σ^ is the standard deviation from the mean of the reference population.
+where $x_i$ is, for example, height of child i, $x{median}$ is the median height from the reference population of the same age and gender, and $\sigma^x$ is the standard deviation from the mean of the reference population.
 The z-score for the reference population has a standard normal distribution in the limit.
 Thus, there is a less than 2.3% probability that a healthy child will have a z score less than -2 (WHO, 1997).
-We classify, as per the common practice, children with a z score below -3 as 'severely stunted', and those with a z score between -3 and -2 as 'moderately stunted'.
+We classify, as per the common practice, children with a z score below -3 as "severely stunted", and those with a z score between -3 and -2 as "moderately stunted".
 Underweight or wasting is defined in a similar manner.
-In this study, however, we define children with z score below -4 as 'acutely malnourished' given the large number of children severely or moderately malnourished.
+In this study, however, we define children with z score below -4 as "acutely malnourished" given the large number of children severely or moderately malnourished.
 Such a classification would help us examine the determinants of acute malnutrition at the tail end of the distribution.
-Although there is no clear biological justification for "-4" as a threshold, yet given that WHO defines children with "z score below -3" as "severely stunted", the level of malnutrition for those below "-4" should be acutely severe and is likely to have serious health consequences in their later life.7 Also, as the factors influencing underweight and overweight children are likely to be different, we consider the factors affecting those in other appropriate ranges.
+Although there is no clear biological justification for "-4" as a threshold, yet given that WHO defines children with "z score below -3" as "severely stunted", the level of malnutrition for those below "-4" should be acutely severe and is likely to have serious health consequences in their later life.
+Also, as the factors influencing underweight and overweight children are likely to be different, we consider the factors affecting those in other appropriate ranges.

-5. Econometric Specifications
+4. Econometric Specifications

-Our main objective of the econometric analyses is to identify determinants of child malnutrition in rural India to test (i) 'Whether the mother's empowerment as measured by mother's relative (to father's) bargaining power is associated with the nutritional status of her children?' and (ii) 'Which factors (including those associated with children, households, infrastructure and policy) are correlated with children's nutritional status?'.

-Methodologically, we apply multiple techniques which make the present study distinct from extant empirical studies on child malnutrition in India.
-First, following Borooah (2005) and Kandpal and McNamara (2009), we apply QR (in addition to OLS) to estimate different coefficient estimates at different points in the conditional distribution of nutritional status, rather than at the mean.
-Second, IV estimation has been also applied to take into consideration the endogeneity of (i) bargaining power of women and (ii) access to health insurance schemes.
-Third, we use pseudo panel data models by combining two or three rounds of the NFHS data.
+Our main objective of the econometric analyses is to identify determinants of child malnutrition in rural India to test (i) 'Whether the mother's empowerment as measured by mother's relative (to father's) bargaining power is associated with the nutritional status of her children?' and (ii) 'Which factors (including those associated with children, households, infrastructure policy) are correlated with children's nutritional and Methodologically, we apply multiple techniques which make the present study distinct from extant empirical studies on child malnutrition in India.
+First, following Borooah (2005) and Kandpal and McNamara (2009), we apply quantile regression (QR) technique in addition to the ordinary least squares (OLS) to estimate different coefficient estimates at different points in the conditional distribution of nutritional status, rather than at the mean.
+Second, instrumental variable (IV) estimation has been applied to take into consideration the endogeneity of (i) bargaining power of women and (ii) access to health insurance schemes.
+Third, we use pseudo panel data models by combining multiple rounds of the NFHS data.